 It’s that time of the month again which means it’s time for the Int’l Bloggers Club Challenge.
 For those of you who aren’t familiar with the challenge, bloggers from around the world share something about their country and their traditions.
+Last month we repurposed a jelly mold to make something special for our garden.
 This month the theme is all about how we do, or in our case don’t, celebrate Halloween.
 All my blogging friends are currently based in the Northern hemisphere so there’s pumpkins and spooky décor everywhere.
 In South Africa, we’re trying our best to catch a bit of a tan “en die manne gaan nou braai“.

 Do you know what’s so wonderful about living in South Africa?
 It’s the rich mix of all our different cultures, beliefs and odd quirks that only fellow South African’s understand.
 Like braais and toyi-toyis.
 We have 11 official languages (sadly I’m only fluent in two of them) and we have no problem mixing them up when we want to make a point.
 Hayibo wena, it’s kwaai confusing sometimes.
 We eat worms and chicken feet as a treat.
 They’re delicious fried with a bit of curry powder.
 We don’t stop at traffic lights, we stop at robots and can shop for almost anything while we wait for the light to turn green.